chmelva4/Android-Cook-Ackee/README.md

 - Designs
 - Simple Android skeleton with some prepared code

-it should take you around 2-4 hours to complete
+it should take you only a few hours to complete

 ## API & Server
 Documentation for the api can be found on [apiary][2] live server can be visited on address [https://cookbook.ack.ee][3]

 ## Designs
 Application should contain those 3 screens.
+The sketch can be found on [https://raw.githubusercontent.com/AckeeCZ/cookbook-android-task/master/screens/ackee_cookbook.sketch][sketch]

 <img src="https://raw.githubusercontent.com/AckeeCZ/cookbook-android-task/master/screens/01_list.png" width="200">&nbsp;&nbsp;&nbsp;
 <img src="https://raw.githubusercontent.com/AckeeCZ/cookbook-android-task/master/screens/02_detail.png" width="200">&nbsp;&nbsp;&nbsp;
 <img src="https://raw.githubusercontent.com/AckeeCZ/cookbook-android-task/master/screens/03_add.png" width="200">&nbsp;

+- List of recipes
+- Recipe detail with rating (accessed via click in the list)
+- Form for adding a new recipe (accessed via plus button)

 ### Tasks for you